JonathanReardon/Academic-Chatter-Dev-App/README.md

 # AcademicChatterBot

-A twitter bot that retweets the following hashtags [in order of search preference] based on Twitter's API rate limits:
+A twitter bot that retweets the following hashtags [listed in order of bot search preference].
+Retweets are timed based on the Twitter API rate limits:

 -phdchat
 -acwri